taherbert/signup-form/README.md

 ### Running the project locally

 Project was bootstrapped using [Create React App](https://github.com/facebook/create-react-app).
 Scripts for building and running the application are located in the `package.json`.
 See CRA's [quick start](https://create-react-app.dev/docs/getting-started#quick-start) documentation for detailed instructions.
 There is a single unit test written as an example.
-Primary scripts are:
+Primary scripts (yarn for example, but npm works as well):

 ```
+yarn (or npm install)
 yarn start
 yarn test
 yarn build